Why do we collect information about you?

 Notification is the process where organisation’s register what personal data they use and how they use it with the Information Commissioner (ICO).
 The Data Protection Act 1998 requires every data controller who is processing personal data to notify unless there is a legal reason for them not to.
 Each entry includes the name and address of the data controller and a general description of the processing of personal data by a data controller.
 You can consult the register to find out what processing of personal data is being carried out by a particular data controller.
 You can search the ICO’s Register of Data Controllers to see our notification details; our registration number is Z6791554

-Our key contact for Data Protection is Rachel Jones – Chief Executive
+Our key contact for any enquiries related to Data Protection is Rachel Jones – Chief Executive Officer.